renaissance-publishing/renaissance/content/chapters/18-races.md

       - You may choose STR or DUR if that race has a higher STR or DUR than you do.
       - You must choose either INT, SAV or WIL and take a -5 penalty to that aptitude.

-  - Optional Power: Tempter, To Crawl and Soar
+  - Optional Power: To Crawl and Soar

       - You can mimic the construction of other races well enough that you gain some of their biological capabilities.
       - When you assume the form of a given race, you may choose two of the following: